One of the best ways to put yourself in a better mindset is to challenge yourself to focus on gratitude.

 I created the Free Gratitude Challenge Printable as a tool to help you be more intentional about cultivating gratitude in your life.
 This 28-day gratitude challenge will help you to practice simple thoughts of gratitude that you likely don’t even think about very often.

 The first page of the gratitude challenge printable will give you a calendar view of all the gratitude prompts for the 4 weeks.
 The additional pages give you space to write short, thoughtful answers to each gratitude prompt.

-There is also The Daily Gratitude Journal that you can grab for just $6.99 on Amazon if you’re like me and love writing in journals.
+The Daily Gratitude Journal is available for just $6.99 on Amazon if you’re like me and love writing in physical journals.